 287. Evaluation and Assessment II.
 (2 hours) Evaluation, assessment, knowledge, and prevention of injuries related to the upper extremities, including special testing and functional return to activity.
 Prerequisite: KHS 185.

 304. Anatomy for Allied Health.
 (4 hours) A course in human anatomy for allied health and KHS students, with emphasis on gross anatomy and palpation.
 The following systems will be covered: musculoskeletal, endocrine, integumentary, and urogenital.
-Prerequisite: BIO 111.
+Prerequisite: BIO 100 or 111.
 Fall

 310. Health Care Administration.
 (3 hours) Introduces methods of policy analysis and concepts of economic theory as means to understand the basic issues and trends in the health care system and analyze the impact of changes on the ability of patients to access health services, the practice of health sciences professionals and the quality and process of care.